SemaphoreR/narcissist-translator/README.md

 # Narcissist Translator

 A browser-based translator built with HTML, CSS, and JavaScript.
+Use it [here](https://k-eversole.github.io/narcissist-translator/).

 The purpose of this project is to give whoever is using it a well-needed laugh and to point out that, no matter what pretty words and sentiments a narcissist uses to try to get back in contact, it all boils down to the same self-centered arguments.